TilenTinta/ReflowOven_controller/PCB/README.md

 LCD used in these build is 3.5 inch TFT LCD Display Module (320x480) with SPI Interface and Touch Screen - ILI9488 v2<br />
 PCB features are:<br />
 - Safety switch for 12V
-- measuring of voltage on input and buck output
+- Voltage measuring: input and buck output
-- measuring of PCB temperature with NTC for overtemperature protection
+- PCB temperature: NTC for overtemperature protection
-- input is fuse protected and reverse polarity protected
+- input protection: fuse and reverse polarity protected
-- max. input voltage is 23V
+- max. input voltage: 23V
-- AUX1 and AUX2 can handle up to 45V (can't be achived becouse of PCB input voltage limit) and 500mA
+- AUX1 and AUX2 can handle up to 45V (can't be achived becouse of PCB input voltage limit), 500mA
-- supports connection of two solid state relays that are PWM driven with input voltage
+- up to two solid state relays - PWM amplitude is the same as input voltage
-- supports up to two K-type thermocouple (MAX31855)
+- up to two K-type thermocouple (MAX31855)
 - for calibration and monitoring is available raw USART output and USB output (CH340G)
-- all GUI and fonts are saved on external 2MB flash (W25Q16JVSNIQ)
+- supports USB OTG - in case of enabling that function the core clock must be changed and with that all timers parameters
-- PCB supports USB OTG but in case of enabling that function the core clock must be changed and with that all timers parameters
+- external 2MB flash (W25Q16JVSNIQ) for all GUI and fonts
-- SWO (jtag) is available for programing
+- SWD for programming
-- Buzzer for sound signals
+- Buzzer
-- MCU used: STM32F411CEU6
+- MCU: STM32F411CEU6

 ![alt text](https://github.com/TilenTinta/ReflowOven_controller/blob/main/PCB/Pictures/3D_View2.PNG)